louthy/language-ext/README.md

 ```C#
     tell(find("hello-world"), "Hi!");
 ```
 You can also use roles to dispatch to cluster nodes within a role.
-For example you may have mail-sending cluster nodes.
+For example you may have mail-sending nodes in your cluster.
 You can do simple load balancing like so:
 ```C#
    tell(Role.LeastBusy["smtp"]["user"]["sender"], email);
 ```
-That will find all Processes in the cluster that are in the `smtp` role (specified by the last parameter when you call `Cluster.connect`), work out which one has the smallest queue and send the message to its `/user/sender` Process.
+That will find all Processes in the cluster that are in the `smtp` role (specified by the last parameter when you call `Cluster.connect`), it then works out which one has the smallest queue and sends the message to its `/user/sender` Process.

 You can also use:
 ```C#
     Role.Broadcast - sends to all nodes
     Role.RoundRobin - sends to one node at a time in a round-robin fashion